navtech-io/Simpleflow/docs/simpleflow-script-reference/simpleflow-script-reference.md

 Variable name, property name, function's parameter name and function name are not case sensitive.
 * Keywords cannot be used for variable name, function's parameter name and property name.
   Example: `arg.message` or `$Send(message: '')` are not valid,
-  it will throw exception, but you can use keywords by changing the letter case. `arg.Message` is valid but not `arg.message`.
+  it will throw an exception, but you can use keywords by changing the letter case. `arg.Message` is valid but not `arg.message`.

 ## Variables <a name="variables"></a>